Russell-Shean/PBI-dashboard-creator/README.md

 ```

 5. Install the package.
-We'll install from a wheel stored in the package we cloned from github in step 2.
+Install the package from a wheel stored in the repo we cloned from github in step 2.
 ```batchfile
 py -m pip install PBI_dashboard_creator/dist/pbi_dashboard_creator-1.0.65-py3-none-any.whl

 ```

 6. Create the example dashboard.
-We'll run an example script to generate an example dashboard.
-I
+Run an example script to generate an example dashboard.
 ```batchfile

 py PBI_dashboard_creator/examples/create_example_dashboard.py